-A total of six country reports on the Just Transition path of the participating countries (Denmark, Finland, Germany, Iceland, Norway and Sweden) have been written.
+A total of six country reports on the Just Transition path of the participating countries (Denmark, Finland, Germany, Iceland, Norway, and Sweden) have been formulated.
 Each contains an analysis of the climate policies, economic and societal consequences, an evaluation of the respective national instruments and offers European perspectives.
 The main findings of the country reports are brought together in a synthesis.
 It features policy recommendations that aim to help guide the transition to a decarbonised society and an economy that is just and sustainable.

-For more information contact Meike Büscher meike.buscher(at)fesnord.se.
+For more information contact Meike Büscher: meike.buscher(at)fesnord.se.